Do Brain Enhancement Pills Make You Smarter?

-If those suffering from ADD and ADHD can take a pill which effectively improves their cognitive function and centralizes their thought structure, what happens when someone with perfectly healthy brain chemistry takes the stimulant?
-Do they become 'super' versions of themselves?
+If those suffering from ADD and ADHD can take a pill that effectively improves their cognitive function and centralizes their thought structure, what happens when someone with perfectly healthy brain chemistry takes the stimulant?
+Do they become ‘super’ versions of themselves?
 That movie Limitless, is it rooted in reality?

 Those Without Prescriptions

 America’s academia and work culture certainly seem to think so.
 Only two years ago, it was estimated that one out of every five college students had taken a neuroenhancer at least once in their college careers, using it to sharpen their focus, boost productivity, and increase energy.
 In fact, ‘popping an Addy,’ the slang name for Adderall, has become a staple of the iPhone culture.
 Out with coffee, nicotine, and sugar—now students can take pills like Adderall to push through an all-nighter and deliver that last-minute essay.

 This, of course, means the drug does indeed influence those who do not suffer from ADD and ADHD.
 Science tells us that those without deficiencies experience more of an effect, seeing as they have nothing to compensate for and often have no tolerance.
 At a molecular level, there is no difference between the way the drug interacts with the brain.